Financial Conflict of Interest (FCOI) Policy

 Management of a FCOI

-Means taking action to address a FCOI, which can include reducing of eliminating the FCOI, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.
+Mapp reserves the right to take action to address a FCOI, which can include reducing or eliminating the FCOI, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.

 PHS Awarding Component